 See this Product Source for the Mini 400 & 500:

 AquaRay LED Lights; Mini 400 & 500

-The Kelvin temperature rating is commonly used to describe the type of light one can expect from your light fixture and is loosely connected to the light energy in Nanometers (this measurement of lighting is used by the industry).
+The Kelvin temperature rating is commonly used to describe the type of light one can expect from a light fixture and is loosely connected to the light energy in Nanometers (this measurement of lighting is used by the aquarium industry).

 For this reason one cannot compare a DIY LED, low end LED or older generation to the newest LEDs available with the best drivers possible (& likely these newest LEDs will fall short of LEDs available in 2 years).

 The latest technology LED Lights are very fine tuned in exacting nanometer outputs found within the best Kelvin Color temperatures.